yxuansu/TaCL/english_benchmark/README.md

 ### All the experiments on English benchmarks are conducted using [huggingface transformers](https://github.com/huggingface/transformers) library.
-The detailed instructions can be found [here](https://github.com/huggingface/transformers/tree/master/examples).

 ### In the following, we give examples on how to run experiments on SQuAD 1.1 and 2.0
 #### (1) First download huggingface: